COLUMN-With oil industry in crisis, hedge funds sense turning point: Kemp

 Related columns: - Hedge funds trim short positions as oil prices hit crisis point (Reuters, March 30)

-- The global economy hit by severest shock since the 1930s, Reuters, March 20
+- Global economy hit by severest shock since 1930s, Reuters, March 20 (Editing by Barbara Lewis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)